Azure-Samples/azure-spring-boot-samples/eventhubs/spring-cloud-azure-starter-integration-eventhubs/eventhubs-integration/README.md

 ## Key concepts

-This code sample demonstrates how to use Spring Integration for Azure Event Hub.
+This sample demonstrates how to use Spring Integration for Azure Event Hubs.

 ## Getting started